Substance Use and Mental Health ProblemsSkip to the navigation

-Some people have an alcohol or drug problem and a mental health problem.
+Some people have an alcohol or drug use problem and a mental health problem.
 Doctors call this a dual diagnosis.
 You need to treat both problems to fully recover.
-Mental health problems that can happen with alcohol or drug abuse include depression, bipolar disorder, obsessive-compulsive disorder, post-traumatic stress disorder (PTSD), and schizophrenia.
+Mental health problems that can happen with alcohol or drug use include depression, bipolar disorder, obsessive-compulsive disorder, post-traumatic stress disorder (PTSD), and schizophrenia.

 Either problem may come first.
 If you have a mental health problem, you may use alcohol or drugs to try to feel better.
-Or a substance abuse problem may lead to mental health symptoms such as depression, anxiety, or rage.
+Or a substance use problem may lead to mental health symptoms such as depression, anxiety, or rage.

 People with mental health problems may use drugs and alcohol: